DxNext/2016-Oct-L2/Data/Module2-GainInsights/README.md

  1. Click **Deploy** on the toolbar to deploy the dataset.

- 1. (Optional) Let's also create a SQL DW dataset for the Product Catalog table.
+ 1. Let's also create a SQL DW dataset for the Product Catalog table.
 Following the steps from the previous datasets, the JSON should look as follows.
 You'll notice that we've marked this dataset as **external**.
 For the purposes of this lab, the data is already loaded into SQL DW in the previous exercise.

->**NOTE:** If you completed all of the other optional exercises, please DO NOT mark this dataset as external.
 >**NOTE**: Using the 'Clone' option for the ADF JSON helps speed up the process.

 	````JavaScript